Enter Evil Granny.

-I don’t remember her being particularly nasty to me personally – maybe she did not project her haters of the world at me (at least back then).
-But she sure was not the homey, fuzzy Granny, reading fairytales and spoiling her only granddaughter rotten.
+I don’t remember her being particularly nasty to me personally – maybe she did not project her hatred of the world at me (at least back then).
+But she sure was not the homey, fuzzy Granny, reading fairy-tales and spoiling her only granddaughter rotten.
 She would babysit and look after me (my Mom went back to work pretty early after my birth – I suspect that sharing the same territory with Evil Granny 24/7 was simply more than she could bear), but I don’t remember any particular warmth, or love dispensed my way.

 She was the first in the family to get her own place.
 Not because she deserved to have it, but because we deserved to be away from her.
 I vaguely remember that at some point she became so unbearable about my Dad, screaming obscenities out loud for the whole neighborhood to hear, that my parents threw some basic necessities into a suitcase, packed me up and moved out of the apartment, leaving Evil Granny to sort her shit out with Uncle Sasha.
 He stoically listened to her screams in the intoxicated haze of his “pay week”, and hid in his room during the “dry” rest of the month.

 We temporarily moved in with the family of my Dad’s brother, who lived in a small 3 room apartment with a wife, son and his father/my Granddad.
-The change wasn’t that big – Granddad, long time divorced from my other Granny, Dad’s Mom, could easily beat Uncle Sasha in the drinking competition.
+The change wasn’t that big – Granddad, long time divorced from my other Granny, Dad’s Mom, could easily beat Uncle Sasha in the drinking game.
 He did not smoke, or shit himself, though, and did not swear at anybody, so in this respect this was an improvement of our living conditions.
 Me and my parents camped in the living room for about a week, but this was always supposed to be just a temporary solution – their place was way too small for 7 people to co-exist.

-For the next year, we rented a room in a different area of the city from a nice family with a daughter my age.
+For the next year, we rented a room in a different part of town from a nice family with a daughter my age.
 I finally had somebody to play with, and the cramped environment of a 10 square meter room I shared with my parents was not in any way an inconvenience.
 I was sorry to move back into our old apartment, when my Dad, for once in his life using his work connections and probably bribing a couple of people on the way (something he was physically un-capable of doing), got Evil Granny her own digs in a brand-new apartment block not too far from us.
 He moved her shit out, and from that moment on, never saw her or spoke a word to her again.
 I am sure the relief was mutual.

-Evil Granny was born well before the war, survived the 900 days siege of Leningrad, when the city was left bare, cold and hungry, and despite her numerous health problems attributable to her hard life and poor healthcare, managed to drag on till a respectable age of 87.
+Evil Granny was born well before the 2nd World War, survived the 900 days siege of Leningrad, when the city was left bare, cold and hungry, and despite her numerous health problems attributable to her hard life and poor healthcare, managed to drag on till a respectable age of 87.
 Like many people who looked real hunger in the face, she stocked up on flower, sugar, salt and matches ever since, and I remember opening the cupboards and shelves in her new apartment, only to find neat jars with sugar, and endless rows of matchboxes stacked inside.
 The fact that her cooker was electric, and there was not a single candle in the apartment did not stop Evil Granny – old habits die hard…